Configuring Audio

 To be clear, the Activity Level is not the same as the audio input level.
 This is a measure of the excitement of the music rather than the volume of the music, however, they are related.

-IMPORTANT: To calibrate the Activity Level, play the most intense section of music (ie loud metal, rock, or chainsaw dubstep).
-Adjust the Activity Gain and make sure that the Activity Level reaches close to full scale.
+IMPORTANT: To calibrate the Activity Level, play the most intense section of music (ie loud metal, rock, or chainsaw dubstep) Adjust the Activity Gain and make sure that the Activity Level reaches close to the top of the scale.
 For more relaxed music the Activity Level should be lower.

 Input Source